kjac/FormEditor/Docs/initialize.md

         }
       };

-      // use the Form Editor serialization helper to serialize the form to JSON newEventArgs.Entity.SetValue("form", SerializationHelper.SerializeFormModel(form));
+      // serialize the form to JSON using the Form Editor serialization helper
+      // and store the JSON in the "form" property newEventArgs.Entity.SetValue("form", SerializationHelper.SerializeFormModel(form));
     }
   }